 Borderline personality disorder Relationship Pattern

 One feature of Borderline Personality Disorder (BPD) is often a pattern of unstable relationships.
 Those with BPD may have difficulty forming and maintaining close relationships or forming them very quickly and intensely.
 They may idealize people at first but then quickly turn against them.

-This can cause extreme emotional rollercoasters for the person with BPD and their partner.
+This can cause extreme emotional rollercoasters for the person with BPD and as couples .
 If you are in a relationship with someone with BPD, it is important to be patient and understanding.

 If you’re in a relationship with someone with borderline personality disorder (BPD), you may be in a constant cycle of emotionally intense experiences.

 People with BPD often have very intense, passionate relationships.
 They may fall in love quickly and easily and become obsessively involved with their partner.
 They may also fear abandonment and become extremely clingy and dependent.